seanpm2001/book-of-examples/diff/index.md

 Now, thanks to `toLines`, we've got a means for annotating an entire file with the corresponding line numbers as metadata.
 Their purpose will be two-fold - enabling us to maintain a sufficient context size, ideally parametrizable; and also serving as an indicator of where in the corresponding files this context occurs.
 As you saw in the intro section, it is precisely this type of context which `diff -u` includes in its output.

 We define a `Diff` to be a list of `DiffLines`, with each of the latter being a record consisting of a `DiffOp` and the source and target `Line`s, with respect to which the diff op is applied.
-These definitions also enalbe us to generalize our `diffHelp` function to `Line`s instead of just `Str`s:
+These definitions also enable us to generalize our `diffHelp` function to `Line`s instead of just `Str`s:
 ```roc
 diff : List Str, List Str -> Diff
 ...